The Age of Steel: Plot

+Synopsis

 The Tenth Doctor incinerates the Cybermen surrounding himself, Rose, Mickey, and the Preachers by using the recharging power cell from the TARDIS.
 The group escapes with Pete.
 As they flee, Pete explains to the Preachers that he is "Gemini", the Preachers' secret source of information on John Lumic.
 From his hovering zeppelin, moored near the Cyberman factory at Battersea Power Station, Lumic activates the EarPod devices and uses them to control the people of London, including Pete's wife Jackie, and bring them in to be upgraded.

 Ricky is killed by the Cybermen while trying to scale a fence to meet Mickey.
-Mickey and Jake decide to board the Lumic's zeppelin to destroy the EarPod transmitter on board, Pete and Rose try to find Jackie inside the factory, and the Doctor and Mrs. Moore try to find their way to Lumic.
+Mickey and Jake decide to board Lumic's zeppelin to destroy the EarPod transmitter on board, Pete and Rose try to find Jackie inside the factory, and the Doctor and Mrs Moore try to find their way to Lumic.
 Pete and Rose are captured by the Cybermen and taken to Lumic when a now-upgraded Jackie catches sight of them.
-The Doctor and Mrs. Moore discover every Cybermen contains an emotional inhibitor.
-He deduces that if he disables the signal from the inhibitors, the realisation of what they have become will kill the Cybermen.
-Mrs. Moore is killed by a Cyberman, and the Doctor is taken to Lumic, now upgraded as the Cyber Controller.
+The Doctor and Mrs Moore discover every Cyberman contains an emotional inhibitor.
+He deduces that if he disables the signal from the inhibitors, the realisation of what they have become will cause the Cybermen to commit suicide.
+Mrs Moore is killed by a Cyberman, and the Doctor is taken to Lumic, now upgraded as the Cyber Controller.

 Mickey and Jake successfully disable the transmitter, causing the humans to flee the factory.
 The Doctor subtly tells Mickey over a surveillance camera to find the inhibitor code in the Lumic family's database.
 He finds it and sends it to Rose's phone.
 The Doctor plugs the phone into the computer systems, causing the inhibitor signal to drop and sending the army of Cybermen into despair.
 The Cybermen explode, setting the factory on fire, and Rose, the Doctor and Pete escape to the roof, where Mickey and Jake have control of the zeppelin.
 The enraged Cyber Controller attempts to follow, but Pete causes him to fall by destroying part of the ladder using the Doctor's sonic screwdriver.

 The Doctor revives the TARDIS with the power cell.
 Rose reveals to Pete that she is his daughter from another parallel universe.
 Overwhelmed, Pete walks away.
 Mickey, feeling that Rose no longer needs him, decides to stay in the parallel universe to help care for Ricky's elderly grandmother (whose counterpart in Mickey's universe died years earlier) and to help the Preachers stop the remaining Cybermen.

+Continuity

+As noted by Noel Clarke on the commentary, Mickey phones Rose and says "I'm coming to get you!", which echoes the Ninth Doctor's words to her at the climax of "Bad Wolf".